tofukenchikushi/LLM-Frontend_Unity/README.md

 # LLM-Frontend_Unity
-frontend for LLM servers implemented in Unity
+A frontend for LLM servers implemented in Unity